 Once you have got back to the start of civil registration, you can consult the church records.
 The amount of information varies enormously.
 Baptisms may contain as little as the father’s name and the date of baptism, or they may contain details of both parents, their address, the child’s name and birth date, the names and relationships of the witnesses, and where the baptism took place.
 Marriage records may simply give the couple’s names and a date, which may or may not be the actual date of the wedding ceremony, or they may contain details of the couple’s addresses, occupations, fathers’ name and occupations, when and where the banns were called and where the wedding took place.

 In most cases there is no point in going to individual churches for the registers.
-All the surviving registers of the Church of Scotland, which was, in theory, supposed to record all births and marriages from the 17th century, are held by the Registrar General for Scotland in Edinburgh.
-The Roman Catholic Church records are held either by the Scottish Catholic Archives in Edinburgh or, in some cases, by the individual churches.
+All the surviving registers of the Church of Scotland, which was, in theory, supposed to record all births and marriages from the 17th century onwards, are held by the Registrar General for Scotland in Edinburgh.
+The Roman Catholic Church records are held in various archives or by the individual churches, but can be consulted online.
 Episcopalian records are often in the individual churches, or in the diocesan archives.
 Most Free Church registers are held in the National Archives of Scotland in Edinburgh.
 Occasionally a stray register may turn up in local archives or university archives.

 The Registers of Sasines are useful if your ancestors were among the rare few who actually owned land or buildings.
 They are the records of changes of ownership of such property from the 16th century.
-To consult the Sasines you have to go in person, or someone can go on your behalf, to General Register House in Edinburgh.
-Normally the calendars of abridgements give you all the information the documents contain of family relationships, and the abridgements are (2011) in process of being digitised.
+To consult the Sasines you have to go in person, or someone can go on your behalf, to the National Records of Scotland in General Register House in Edinburgh.
+Normally the calendars of abridgements give you all the information the documents contain of family relationships, and the abridgements are (2017) in process of being digitised.